-Bauer has had opportunities to make art with children in a variety of settings from elementary classrooms to museums, community centers and parks since 1995.
+Bauer has made art with children in a wide variety of settings from elementary school classrooms to museums, community centers and parks since 1995.
 Her students have ranged in age from 2 to 92.
 Her studio practice includes painting, printmaking, drawing, teaching art and developing not-for-profit organizations such as The South City Open Studio and Gallery, (now renamed Artscope); and the Super Summer Fun Camp at Oakwood Friends School in Poughkeepsie, New York.
 Bauer is also an accomplished upright bass player and jazz singer.
 She is always happy to include music with her art lessons.

 Spring 2015 to present